+Once a pleading or other document is submitted and becomes part of the case, the CM/ECF System will not permit the filer to change the pleading or other document or the docket entry.
 Filers should make every effort to ensure that they do not file a pleading or document other than the one intended to be filed, that it is filed in the correct case, and that it does not contain information that should have been redacted or filed under seal.
-The Clerk's Office should be immediately notified of any mistakes by telephone at (918) 684-7920 or by e-mail at CM-ECFIntake OKED@oked.uscourts.gov.
+The Clerk's Office should be notified of mistakes by telephone at (918) 684-7920 or by e-mail at CM-ECFIntake_OKED@oked.uscourts.gov.
 The notifier should provide the Clerk's Office with the case number and docket number of the erroneous entry.
-The filer may file a motion to withdraw, but should not file the replacement document unless directed to do so.
+The filer may file a motion to withdraw but should not file the replacement document unless directed to do so.
+If a document containing personal identifiers is filed erroneously, a Motion to Seal Document(s) should be filed.